-It is anticipated that the SHA will seek funding/redevelopment plan by 2023.
+It is anticipated that the SHA will seek funding/redevelopment plan by 2025.
 This development may or may not be redeveloped via the RAD program.

 - 2. Activity Type: Mixed Finance Modernization and/or Development - 3.
-Application Status: Projected to submit an application in 2023. - 4.
-Date application submitted: Projected to submit an application in 2023. - 5.
-Number of units affected: 141

-- 6. Timeline for activity: - a.
-Projected start date of activity: 09/01/2023 b.
-Projected end date of activity: 12/30/2024
+Application Status: Projected to submit an application in 2025. - 4.
+Date application submitted: Projected to submit an application in 2025. - 5.
+Number of units affected: 141 - Coverage of action: Total development - 6.
+Timeline for activity: - a.
+Projected start date of activity: 09/01/2025 - b.
+Projected end date of activity: 12/30/2026

-Mixed Finance Modernization or Development and Conversion of Public Housing to Project-Based Assistance under RAD.
+Mixed Finance Modernization or Development and Conversion of Public Housing under RAD or some other program.